Digitisation#

 7. Click on Toggle Editing again to end the editing mode.

-In some cases, you might want to modify or correct vector datasets because of inaccuracies.
-Editing vector data is done with the same toolbar as for the creation of vector data.
-This chapter will cover the change of geometries of data, not covering changing data in the attribute table.
+In some cases, you might want to modify or correct vector data because of inaccuracies or changes.
+Editing vector data is done with digitisation toolbar.
+In QGIS, you can edit both the geometries and the values in the attribute table.

-1. You have to select the layer you want to edit.
+1. Select the layer you want to edit.

 3. Do your changes.